AdapterShack/jssl/README.txt

  -o,--out-file <arg>        write response body to file -p,--ssl-protocol <arg>    protocol to intialize SSLContext -s,--silent                silences progress messages
+    --save-certs <arg>      save server's certs to file --save-chain <arg>      how many certs of the chain to save (default all)
+    --save-pass <arg>       password for saved keystore
+    --save-type <arg>       type of saved keystore
-    --skip-headers          in socket mode, omit headers from out-file --storepass <arg>       password to open keystore -X,--request <arg>         force request method
+    --skip-headers          in socket mode, omit headers from out-file --storepass <arg>       password to open keystore
+    --trustpass <arg>       trust store password
+    --truststore <arg>      custom trust store for server certs, if any -w,--wget                  auto-download file with name taken from url -X,--request <arg>         force request method -z,--ping                  just determine if the port is open, don't send any data

 Examples: